EzioTheDeadPoet/SME-FT-/README.md

 **THIS MODLIST IS ONLY A BASIS TO START YOUR OWN MODDING JOURNEY AND INCLUDES ALL THE FIXES AND TOOLS KNOWN TO ME WITH A FEW ADDED RECOMMENDATIONS!!!**

-But feel free to use it for a Vannilla Playtrough.
+But feel free to use it for a Vanilla Playtrough, if you feel like doing that.

 ---